NPDeehan/camunda-slack-agent-template/README.md

 ---

-## Step 7 — Configure AWS credentials *(skip if on a Camundi have alrady been given access to the demo cluster)*
+## Step 7 — Configure AWS credentials *(skip if on a Camundi have already been given access to the demo cluster)*
+ 🤖 Not needed to be done if you're using the Camunda Bot.
+It's ready setup beforehand.

 > **Using a Camunda-provided development cluster?** Dev clusters often come with Bedrock model access pre-configured at the cluster level.
 Try running the agent first — if it fails to invoke the model, come back here and add the AWS secrets manually.